Fbossio/run_analysis.R/README.md

 This repository contains the R code `run_analysis.R` that perform the folowing tasks:

     1. Downloads data sets from the Samsung's Human Activity Recognition project.
-    2. Creates and stores them into the directory `./data` in the working directory.
+    2. Stores the data into the directory `./data` in the working directory.
     3. Merges the trainig and testing data sets.
     4. Exteacts only the mean and standard deviation variables.
     5. Replaces the activity codes with descriptive names.